Tetsuya3850/CS-Terminology/README.md

 A reverse proxy is a web server that centralizes internal services and provides unified interfaces to the public.
 Requests from clients are forwarded to a server that can fulfill it by the proxy.
 Additional benefits include, increased security (hide information about backend servers, blacklist IPs, limit number of connections per client), increased scalability and flexibility (clients only see the reverse proxy's IP, allowing you to scale servers or change their configuration), SSL termination (decrypt incoming requests and encrypt server responses so backend servers do not have to perform these potentially expensive operations).
 Load balancing solutions such as HAProxy can support reverse proxying as well.

 ### Caching
-Caching consists of: precalculating results (e.g. the number of visits from each referring domain for the previous day), pre-generating expensive indexes (e.g. suggested stories based on a user's click history), and storing copies of frequently accessed data in a faster backend (e.g. Memcached instead of PostgreSQL.)
+Caching stores copies of frequently accessed data as a key-value pair (e.g. Memcached instead of PostgreSQL.)
 Memcached and Redis are fast since they are in-memory, not disk.
-However, RAM space is generally far less than disk space, so you should only keep a hot subset of your data in cache.
+However, RAM space is generally far less than disk space, so only a hot subset of the data should be kept in cache.
 To decide which to hold, last recently used is a good strategy (recently requested data is likely to be requested again).
 By placing cache near to the front-end, it could instantly serve cached results and also mitigate the load to downstream backends.
 However, when the original data gets updated, relating cache data should be invalidated.

 ### CDN
 A content delivery network (CDN) is a globally distributed network of proxy servers, serving content from locations closer to the user.
 Generally, static files such as HTML/CSS/JS, photos, and videos are served.
 CDNs improve performance in two ways: Users receive content at data centers close to them.
 Servers do not have to serve requests that the CDN fulfills.
 In a typical CDN setup, a request will first ask the CDN for a piece of static media, the CDN will serve that content if it has it locally available.
 If it isn't available, the CDN will query the servers for the file and then cache it locally and serve it to the requesting user.